Built from the ground up to be different

 Our innovative approaches to teaching have earned our staff national awards for excellence.
 We're also a community of scholars with an international reputation for unique multidisciplinary research that tackles the unique challenges of our modern, high-tech, globalised society.

 When you study law at Griffith, you're studying among the world's best.
-Griffith is the highest ranked Queensland university for law in the 2017 Academic Rankings of World Universities and ranked in the top 100 worldwide.
+Griffith is the highest ranked Queensland university for law in the 2017 Academic Rankings of World Universities.

 Celebrating 25 years of Griffith Law School